Part 3: Millennium Galaxy Race

 Lux scoffed and turned around to go back to their ship, but not before smiling at me.

 Kiko was holding back tight fists.
-I think it took all her strength not to attack Lux.
+I think it took all her strength not to go on another rampage.

 Breccan waved to us, “I bid you all farewell!
 We most likely won’t be seeing you for a while!”

-We all watched as he boarded his large ship and took off toward the sky.
+We all watched as he boarded his large ship and took off toward the vast blue sky.

 “Aren’t they just as good as the Jago?
 They’re number two right?”

 “In this space port yeah, but there are hundreds of spaceports throughout the planet.
 This is a newer spaceport too.
-Some of the other spaceports have hunters that have been hunting for much longer than we have.”
+Some of the other spaceports have hunters that’ve been around for much longer than we have.”
 She was now in the kitchen slopping food on her plate.
-“So overall, we’re ranked… probably in the middle somewhere.”
+“So overall, we’re ranked… probably in the upper middle somewhere.”

 The next morning was the day the race was supposed to begin.